 Earning travel rewards allows you to travel more for less.
-Earning 5X the points makes it go way faster.
+Earning 5x the points makes it go way faster.
 That’s possible thanks to multiplier earn rates on the “grocery” category.
 But you can also do it at over 100 retailers with the simple trick of buying gift cards at the grocery store.
-Here’s the list of retailers (and explanations).

-Of course, welcome bonuses worth hundreds of dollars are how you earn the most travel rewards.
+Of course, welcome bonuses worth hundreds of dollars are how you’ll earn the most travel rewards.

-But it can’t hurt to also get 5X the points on lots of spending for all the times you’re not unlocking welcome bonuses (which you should still try to minimize as much as possible if you want to earn a lot faster).
+But it can’t hurt to also get 5x the points on lots of spending, for the times you’re not unlocking welcome bonuses (which you should still try to minimize as much as possible if you want to earn a lot faster).

 Basics of the gift card trick

-- Many credit cards earn 5X the points at grocery stores
+- Some credit cards earn 5x the points at grocery stores

-- Grocery stores sell many gift cards at no cost
+- Grocery stores sell gift cards for plenty of other retailers (without fees)

-- So you can get 5X the points at lots of other places
+- So you can get 5x the points at lots of other places for free

 - You buy a gift card at the grocery store with your credit card

-- You then use the gift card at the 100+ retailers below
+- You then use the gift card at the 100+ retailers listed below

 Pretty simple, right?

-It pays to know the pro tricks in the world of travel rewards.
+It really pays to know the pro tricks in the world of travel rewards.

 Here are the cards that earn the most at the grocery store: